 In addition to the underlying groupoid, we may sometimes be able to associate another, smaller, groupoid to an inverse semigroup with zero.
 Let S be an inverse semigroup with zero.
 An element $s \in S$ is said to be an atom if $t \leq s$ implies that t = 0 or t = s.
-The set of atoms of S, if non-empty, forms a groupoid called the $minimal\ groupoid$ of S.
+The set of atoms of S, if non-empty, forms a groupoid called the minimal groupoid of S.

 Example 2.27.
 The symmetric inverse monoid I(X) has an interesting minimal groupoid.
 It consists of those partial bijections who domains consist of exactly one element of X. This groupoid is isomorphic to the groupoid $X \times X$ with product given by (x, y)(y, z) = (x, z).
 This is just the groupoid corresponding to the universal relation on X. When X is finite every partial bijection of X can be written as an orthogonal join of elements of the minimal groupoid.
-This simple example has far-reaching consequences as we shall see in Section 5.